 In August 2020, the FASB issued ASU 2020-06, "Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)-Accounting For Convertible Instruments and Contracts in an Entity's Own Equity".
 The ASU simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 The ASU also simplifies the diluted net income per share calculation in certain areas.
 The new guidance is effective for annual and interim periods beginning after December 15, 2021, and early adoption was permitted for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-The Company expects to apply modified retrospective basis adoption of this guidance, which will not have a significant impact on the Company's consolidated financial statements.
+Effective January 1, 2022, the Company adopted ASU 2020-06 using the modified retrospective approach which resulted in no effect.

 In May 2021, the FASB issued ASU 2021-04, "Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815- 40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options".
 The guidance is effective for the Company on January 1, 2022.
-The Company expects that this guidance, will not have a significant impact on the Company's consolidated financial statements.
+The Company adopted the guidance on January 1, 2022, and has concluded the adoption did not have a material impact on its consolidated financial statements.